jtc42/wxmote/README.md

 *Note: This mode does not work with all games.
 I'm unsure why, as some work but others don't.
 [Thumper](http://store.steampowered.com/app/356400/) is a great example of a game that both works, and looks fantastic.*
 * **Contrast** - Boosts the contract of the LED projection, to make darks darker and lights lighter.
 * **Brightness** - Scales the overall brightness of the LEDs, to make the effect more subtle.

+## Gradient images
+Images to be used as gradients are stored in the /gradients folder.
+Some examples are included already.

+Files must be 64 x N .bmp files, where N is the number of temperature-steps.
+This means that the CPU temperature range specified will be divided up into N values, and that row of pixels will be used as the gradient when the CPU is at the appropriate temperature.
+The top of the image corresponds to cool, the bottom corresponds to warm.

+The file name will be used in all menus.